Tiger FM

 By Ronald Ssemagonja

 The minister urged Ugandans to return to their workplaces and resume normal activities.
-“Let us continue enjoying the peace that government has put in place,” he said.
+“Let us continue enjoying the peace that the government has put in place,” he said.

 Meanwhile, former Kampala mayoral aspirant Mayambala Yosam has urged the newly elected Lord Mayor to be flexible and work with all people, regardless of political affiliation.

-“I congratulate Balimwezo Nsubuga upon his victory as Lord Mayor of Kampala.
-My appeal to him is to engage all people from all political parties, including those who do not belong to any party.
+“I congratulate Balimwezo Nsubuga on his victory as Lord Mayor of Kampala.
+My appeal to him is to engage with all people from all political parties, including those who do not belong to any party.
 That approach will be a plus for the city,” Mayambala said.
 He cautioned the Lord Mayor against being defiant or engaging in confrontations with the National Resistance Movement, urging him instead to focus on serving the people of Kampala.

 “These are leaders we engage with on a daily basis.
 I thank those who have come out to vote and encourage others to participate in the remaining phase,” he said.